 Virtual Launch Pad

 The Virtual Launch Pad is the equivalent of a virtual assessment centre day.
-It features a group exercise (broken down into a series of tasks), a written exercise and a partner interview.
+It features a group exercise (broken down into a series of tasks), a written exercise, and a partner interview.

 For the written exercise, you will be provided with a brief and asked to write a report of your recommendations.
 The report will need to be as comprehensive as possible, taking into account all given information and making shrewd deductions and solid suggestions for action.

-During the interview, you will be asked behaviour-based questions to confirm that you align with KPMG’s core values and company culture.
+During the one-on-one interview, you will be asked behaviour-based questions to confirm that you align with KPMG's core values and company culture.
 The interview will be conducted individually.
-As always, there will be opportunity to ask questions at the end, so come prepared with a couple of insightful questions to pose.
+As always, there will be an opportunity to ask questions at the end, so come prepared with a couple of insightful questions to pose.